marieBvr/TEs_genes_relationship_pipeline/README.md

 -----------------------
 ## Python Scripts
 ### Input files
-The scripts takes in consideration the columns name so before using them please verify that each files haves thise columns :
+The programme takes in consideration the columns name so before using them please verify that each files have those columns :

 * Genome files